yuuuuki15/42_scraping/README.md

 # 42_scraping
 ### Step1
-First you need to download chromedrive to your computer
+First you need to install selenium and download chromedrive to your computer.
+`$ pip install selenium==3.141.0`

-I used brew.
+I used brew to download chromedrive.
 `$ brew install chromedriver`

 If you don't have brew, check this out!->https://chromedriver.chromium.org/downloads